myer0154/Coursera--Geting-and-cleaning-data/readme.md

 * `codebook.md` - Codebook for the project; defines the variables used in `tidy.txt`
 * `tidy.txt` - The final, tidied version of the input data
 * `run_analysis.R` - The R language script file.
 Sourcing this will reproduce the tidying process.

+The final data `tidy.txt` can be read back into R for further analysis using the line `read.table("tidy.txt")` when `tidy.txt` is in the working directory.

 ## Background